 All these lessons are on display in his ongoing efforts to create “a fiscally responsible budget that will address the needs of the students I serve,” and his most ambitious goal of building a relationship with the international high school network.
 “I want to pilot an international high school for students who are new to the country, students who are coming here facing the same challenges I overcame,” he says.

 Based on his own start in the U.S. as a teenager, Quezada understands that these students must not only master English, embrace a new culture, and quickly adapt to the fast pace of the educational system; they must appreciate America’s diversity.
 “New immigrants must understand the beauty of our differences,” Quezada says.
 “By understanding our differences, we discover common qualities that ultimately help us create a new and better society.”

 Originally, Valdez had no intention of going into education as a career, but a scholarship opportunity at the University of Northern Colorado led her to major in Spanish with an emphasis on bilingual education—and she hasn’t looked back since.
 She studied abroad in Mexico, earned a master’s degree in linguistically diverse education at the University of Colorado Boulder, and taught bilingual education for 7 years in Denver public schools.

 Hoping to advance her skills even further and follow her passion at the same time, Valdez looked into studying at Walden for her doctorate.
 Being a single mother, she was attracted to the flexibility of online programs, albeit with some hesitations.
-“The enrollment advisor whom I spoke with addressed my concerns, explaining that Walden is accredited by the Higher Learning Commission, and that the doctoral program would be just as rigorous as a traditional brick-and-mortar school,” she recalls.
+“The enrollment specialist whom I spoke with addressed my concerns, explaining that Walden is accredited by the Higher Learning Commission, and that the doctoral program would be just as rigorous as a traditional brick-and-mortar school,” she recalls.

 In the end, hearing success stories from others helped her make the decision to enroll.
 “Reading about the things alumni had achieved and what Walden meant to them spoke to me more than anything else,” she says.